erincatto/box2c/docs/simulation.md

 It is tempting to use the weld joint to define breakable structures.
 However, the Box2D solver is approximate so the joints can be soft in some cases regardless of the joint settings.
-So chains of bodies connected by weld joints will flex.
+So chains of bodies connected by weld joints may flex.

-See the `ContactEvent` sample for an example of how to merge and split bodies.
+See the `ContactEvent` sample for an example of how to merge and split bodies without using the weld joint.

 ### Motor Joint
 A motor joint lets you control the motion of a body by specifying target